quarkiverse/quarkus-jnosql/README.md

 </dependency>
 ```

-Please refer to the [Elasticsearch Quarkus extension](https://quarkus.io/guides/elasticsearch#using-the-elasticsearch-java-client) for specific configuration.
+Please refer to the [Elasticsearch Quarkus extension](https://quarkus.io/guides/elasticsearch#using-the-elasticsearch-java-client) for specific configuration details.

-### MongoDB
+#### MongoDB

-Add the dependency to the target project:
+Add the MongoDB dependency to your project's `pom.xml`:

 ```xml
 <dependency>